 It is a cross of obligation and value financing.
 Mezzanine financing gives the bank the option to become the equity shareholder of the company under specified circumstances.
 It happens when the company defaults in payment of interest and principal installments continuously as per the terms of the agreement to the bank.
 These warrants increment the estimation of the subordinated debt valuation and permit more adaptability when managing bondholders.
 In mezzanine financing, it occurs after the senior debtors are paid and financing is done to the organization.

 What is in it for Investors?

 Investors or lenders get a fixed rate of interest regularly and a share in the company’s equity.
-Therefore, the lenders and investors also get the usual dividend as and when declared being an equity shareholder too.
-Moreover, over the year, with consistent profit and market prospects, the equity shares of the company may be commanding a premium in the market.
+Therefore, the lenders and investors also get the usual dividend as and when they declare being an equity shareholders too.
+Moreover, over the year, with consistent profit and market prospects, the company’s equity shares may be commanding a premium in the market.
 Hence, the investors or lenders also get that capital appreciation as part of this deal.
 Thereby there are 3 types of earnings possibility for an investor in such types of deals – fixed rate of interest on the bond or money lent.
 Second is the dividend on the equity shares and, finally, the capital appreciation on share prices.

 What is in it for Borrowers?

 Traditional lenders generally lend to well-established companies.
 These companies have a sufficiently high cash flow to repay the borrowed money on time.
 They also have reliable collateral for the loan.
-And all these comforts are not available with new companies or companies not doing well but seems to have a promising future.
-Equity Kickers help the new players in getting a fair chance to compete by getting investments and loans by diluting or sharing a part of the future capital appreciation.
+And all these comforts are not available with new companies or companies not doing well but seem to have a promising future.
+Equity Kickers help the new players get a fair chance to compete by getting investments and loans by diluting or sharing a part of the future capital appreciation.